aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/quick-start-in-ruby/load-and-save-to-stream-in-ruby/_index.md

 ﻿---
-title: Load And Save To Stream in Ruby – Aspose.Words for Java
+title: Load And Save To Stream in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Load And Save To Stream in Ruby
 linktitle: Load And Save To Stream in Ruby
 description: "Load and save MS Word document to stream using Ruby."